About the Fellowship

 1. Current Curriculum Vitae

-2. Fellowship application [Word Doc]
+2. Fellowship application form

 3. Personal statement or letter of intent

 4. Three current letters of recommendation addressed to Jo-Anne Shepard, MD.
 One letter must be from the residency program director or a current supervisor.
+Letters of recommendation form

 5. Copies of USMLE or LMCC scores (if taken)